Skincare Saga: Turning it Over to the Pros

 And you know why?
 I had no clue what I was doing.
 Ever since I can remember, skincare has been treated like a cosmetic issue, something you can fix with a cream or a lotion if you just fork over enough money.
 It’s a brilliant marketing strategy, I admit, but not very helpful to me.
 I didn’t have any real understanding what was actually happening to my skin, let alone figuring out causes or solutions.
 It took me waaaaay too long to realize that skin is an organ and I might need professional help to straighten it out.
 I mean, if your eye is red and swollen and infected, are you going to let that go on for years?
 Yeah, me neither.

-After a lot of research and experimentation I eventually got fed up and made an appointment with a dermatologist.
+After a lot of research and experimentation I eventually got fed up and made an appointment with a dermatologist and he suggested to use cbd lotion.
 Life pro tip: that really shouldn’t be a last resort.
 My first go-round with the doc had its ups and downs.
 Her opinion was that pesky hormones were causing my acne, so she recommended Accutane pretty early on.
 I’m stubborn, so I had to try basically every other treatment first.
 Another life pro tip: your doc went through a gazillion years of specialized training so maybe if you’re paying them to tell you what to do, you should actually do it.

 After about five months of Accutane my skin was perfectly, blissfully breakout-free.
 It stayed that way for over a year, and I was even able to get rid of most of the hyperpigmentation and redness left over.
 Unfortunately earlier this year a new medication made it start going bonkers again, but this time I was smart and got myself straight back to the derm’s office (and got a skin cancer screening while I was at it, that checked out fine).
 I specifically asked for tretinoin cream because my skin tolerated it pretty well before and not gonna lie, I don’t mind the anti-wrinkle ‘side effect’ either.
 That wish was granted, and this time we decided to stomp the hormones with spironolactone, which works as an androgen blocker and keeps oil glands from going into overdrive.
 Plus it’s better than paying my insurance copay every month so I can go in and pinky-swear not to get pregnant.
 So far the combo has been working really well for me, and my breakouts stopped almost entirely after a couple months.